cultpenguin/sippi-all/doc/chapInstall.rst

 --------

 | The latest release, containing statically compiles binaries for
-  windows and Linux, can be found here:
+  Windows and Linux, can be found here:
 | https://github.com/ergosimulation/mpslib/releases/latest.

-The source can be downloaded from github https://github.com/ergosimulation/mpslib.
+The source can be downloaded from GitHub https://github.com/ergosimulation/mpslib.

 Compilation